josephkamel/F2MD/README.md

 # Framework For Misbehavior Detection (F2MD)

 This project aims to recreate within a simulation all the elements that form the chain of misbehavior detection.

-If you find this code useful in your research, please consider citing:
+The scientific publication is available on [ResearchGate](https://www.researchgate.net/publication/340350056_Simulation_Framework_for_Misbehavior_Detection_in_Vehicular_Networks).
+If you find this code useful in your research, please consider citing :

     @ARTICLE{9056489,
         author={J. {Kamel} and M. R. {Ansari} and J. {Petit} and A. {Kaiser} and I. {Ben Jemaa} and P. {Urien}},